coq/coq/doc/sphinx/language/core/modules.rst

   :header-rows: 1

   * - ``Command``
-    - without attribute
+    - no attribute
     - :attr:`local`
     - :attr:`export`
     - :attr:`global`

   * - :cmd:`Definition`, :cmd:`Lemma`, :cmd:`Axiom`, ...
-    - same as :attr:`global`
+    - :attr:`global`
-    - available with qualified name
+    - qualified name
-    - attribute not supported
+    - ❌
-    - available with short name if imported, with qualified name if not
+    - short name when imported

   * - :cmd:`Notation`
-    - same as :attr:`global`
+    - :attr:`global`
     - not available
-    - attribute not supported
+    - ❌
-    - available when imported
+    - when imported

   * - :cmd:`Notation (abbreviation)`
-    - same as :attr:`global`
+    - :attr:`global`
     - not available
-    - attribute not supported
+    - ❌
-    - available with short name if imported, with qualified name if not
+    - short name when imported

   * - ``Hints`` (and :cmd:`Instance`)
-    - same as :attr:`export`
+    - :attr:`export`
     - not available
-    - available when imported
+    - when imported
-    - always available outside
+    - always

   * - :cmd:`Set` or :cmd:`Unset` a flag
-    - same as :attr:`local`
+    - :attr:`local`
-    - no effect
+    - not available
-    - in effect when imported
+    - when imported
-    - in effect outside
+    - always

   * - :cmd:`Canonical Structure`
-    - same as :attr:`local`
+    - :attr:`local`

       or :attr:`global`
-    - available when imported
+    - when imported
-    - attribute not supported
+    - ❌
-    - available when imported
+    - when imported

   * - :cmd:`Coercion`
-    - same as :attr:`global`
+    - :attr:`global`
     - not available
-    - attribute not supported
+    - ❌
-    - available when imported
+    - when imported

   * - :cmd:`Ltac`
-    - same as :attr:`global`
+    - :attr:`global`
     - not available
-    - attribute not supported
+    - ❌
-    - available with short name if imported, with qualified name if not
+    - short name when imported

   * - :cmd:`Ltac2`
-    - same as :attr:`global`
+    - :attr:`global`
     - not available
-    - attribute not supported
+    - ❌
-    - available with short name if imported, with qualified name if not
+    - short name when imported

   * - :cmd:`Tactic Notation`
-    - same as :attr:`global`
+    - :attr:`global`
     - not available
-    - attribute not supported
+    - ❌
-    - available when imported
+    - when imported

   * - :cmd:`Ltac2 Notation`
-    - same as :attr:`global`
+    - :attr:`global`
     - not available
-    - attribute not supported
+    - ❌
-    - available when imported
+    - when imported